Raised Bed Buying Guide

 Raised Bed Materials

 Wood is a traditional material for raised beds and long-lasting, rot-resistant cedar is both attractive and practical.
-We offer cedar beds in a variety of sizes, shapes, an heights, including:
+We offer cedar and cypress beds in a variety of sizes, shapes, an heights, including:

 - Elevated Planter Boxes